JayRay5/DIVE-Doc/README.md

 ## Description

 **DIVE-Doc** is an end-to-end trade-off between LVLMs and lightweight architectures in the context of DocVQA.
 It is built by distilling the SigLIP-400m visual encoder of PaliGEMMA into a small hierarchical Swin transformer, while reusing the original GEMMA decoder.
-This allowed us to keep competitive performance with the teacher while reducing the visual encoder's parameters to one-fifth.
+This allowed DIVE-Doc to keep competitive performance with its teacher while reducing the visual encoder's parameters to one-fifth.

 ## Demo & Trained Models